 Heaviside dropped out of high school to teach himself telegraphy and electromagnetism, becoming first a telegraph operator but eventually perhaps the greatest electrical engineer ever.
 He developed transmission line theory, invented the coaxial cable, predicted Cherenkov radiation, described the use of the ionosphere in radio transmission, and much more.
-Some of his insights anticipated parts of special relativity.
+Some of his insights anticipated parts of special relativity, and he was first to speculate about gravitational waves.
 For his revolutionary discoveries in electromagnetism and mathematics, Heaviside became the first winner of the Faraday Medal.

-As an applied mathematician, Heaviside developed operational calculus (an important shortcut for solving differential equations); developed vector analysis independently of Grassman; and demonstrated the usage of complex numbers for electro-magnetic equations.
-The Four Maxwell's Equations are in fact due to Oliver Heaviside, Maxwell having presented a more cumbersome version with twenty equations.
-Although one of the greatest applied mathematicians, Heaviside is omitted from our List because he didn't provide proofs for his methods.
+As an applied mathematician, Heaviside developed operational calculus (an important shortcut for solving differential equations); developed vector analysis independently of Grassmann; and demonstrated the usage of complex numbers for electro-magnetic equations.
+Four of the famous Maxwell's Equations are in fact due to Oliver Heaviside, Maxwell having presented a more cumbersome version.
+Although one of the greatest applied mathematicians, Heaviside is omitted from the Top 100 because he didn't provide proofs for his methods.
 Of this Heaviside said, "Should I refuse a good dinner simply because I do not understand the process of digestion?"